chaoss/augur-license/README.md

 ------------

 - Python 3.6 or later version

-Optional:
 - PostgreSQL 8.x or later version (can be on a separate machine)
+- Installed instance of [Augur](https://github.com/chaoss/augur) that has had the `facade worker` run at least one time.
+Without this step there will be no cloned repos to scan.

 Python libraries:
-- All Python dependencies are handled automatically by `pip`.
+- All Python dependencies are handled automatically by `pip` during installation.

 **Augur-SPDX runs as a process to populate the `SPDX` schema with SPDX license information in [Augur](https://github.com/chaoss/augur).
 Available [Fossology](https://www.fossology.org/) license scanners only compile on Ubuntu's current long term maintenance version due to library dependencies.
 Believe us, we have spent many hours trying to compile on Mac OSX and Fedora.
 In the future, we will provide a docker container to enable this functionality across platforms**